Updated: Feb 6

-“Resilience is our ability to survive and flourish through our traumas, stressors, responsibility shifts and challenges offered by life.”- Sherrie Campbell
+“Resilience is our ability to survive and flourish through our traumas, stressors, responsibility shifts and challenges offered by life.”- Sherrie Campbell.

 “Rhonda,” he said, there’s going to be feast and famine - days when you’re on top of your game, and other days when you are going to struggle.
-But if you can stay strong, and stay focused, it will be one of the greatest things you’ve ever done.”
+But if you can stay strong, and stay focused, it'll be one of the greatest things you’ve ever done.”

-The trick, however, is to find tools that will help you to weather the storms when they come - as they will, and come out the other side relatively unscathed.
+The trick, however, is to find tools that'll help you weather the storms when they come - as they will - and come out the other side - relatively unscathed.

 The resilient among us are easy to spot – they’re the ones who refuse to give up even in the face of devastating loss or challenges.